vogelke/dotfiles/README.md

 ----
 ### Command history

 I like keeping my command-line history in a way that doesn't depend on a particular shell.
-I also want to keep history indefinitely *without* ending up with a single 80-Mb file, especially since ZSH used to have a bad habit of randomly adding control characters to history entries and corrupting the file.
+I also want to keep history indefinitely *without* ending up with a single 80-Mb file, especially since ZSH used to have a bad habit of corrupting the history by randomly adding control characters to entries.

 Here's a ZSH function to log commands, return codes and the current directory.
 It uses a hook function called **precmd**, which is executed